doubledotlabs/Butterboard/README.md

-#Butterboard for Android and Double Dot OS
+# Butterboard
-Simple keyboard with stickers and gif search
+Simple keyboard with stickers and gif search for Android and NervOS.
 ````
    Copyright 2016 Double Dot Labs